 - Creams are a common treatment that can be easily applied at home.
 First, you or your doctor thin the nail with filing or a special lotion.
 Second, you soak your foot in warm water.
 Last, you rub the antifungal cream directly onto the nail.

 - Some people prefer anti-fungal nail polish since they’re already familiar with the application process.
 However, medicated polishes are typically long-term solutions and can take up to a year to fully work.

 - The application process is much like painting your nails: You apply the substance to your toenail, but unlike regular polish, you also want to cover the surrounding skin.
 Repeat this for a week.
 At the end of the week, you wipe away the polish and begin again.

 - Since it acts quickly, oral medication is usually the first plan of attack against fungal nails.
 However, it can come with several side effects, so it’s not recommended for anyone with congestive heart failure or liver damage.

 Contact Our Office

 Do you suspect you may have fungal nails and don’t know how to get rid of them?
-The team at Horizon Foot & Ankle Institute can help.
+The team at Horizon Foot & Ankle Institute has podiatrists that can help.
 For more information or to schedule an appointment, give us a call at (314) 381-1800 or contact us online.